davymaish/outliner/README.md

 5. Changes made on the local server will be automatically synced to the cloud server.

 To auto sync both cloud and local Server, you can simply run the following command: `php artisan sync:outliner-items`.

+## Built With

+- Laravel 10
+- Bootstrap 5
+- jQuery

 ## Contributing